 Can the default output and default input be set to different devices?

 Yes.
 Windows 11 manages output and input defaults completely independently.
-Speakers can serve as the default output while a USB microphone handles the default input – both settings live on the same Sound Settings page under System.
+Speakers can serve as the default output while a USB microphone handles the default input — both settings are found on the same Sound Settings page under System.

 How do you set a default audio device using the classic Sound Control Panel?